muak-os/muak/README.md

 # Muak

-Muak is a purpose built Linux distribution to run VMs using any hypervisors.
+Muak is a purpose built Linux distribution to run VMs using hypervisors such as QEMU, firecracker and cloud-hypervisor.
 It is designed to be minimal, immutable, API-driven, secure, and easy to use.

 Here are the two prerequisites to run Muak: